AdityaGauranga/AdityaGauranga/README.md

+<h3>Hey there</h3> （￣︶￣)^
-- 👋 Hi, I’m Aditya Gauranga （￣︶￣)^
+- 👋 I am Aditya Gauranga from Northeastern India 😄
 - 👀 I am quite interested in Traditional Art, Game Development using UE and 3D Modelling
-- 💻 I’m currently learning HTML, CSS and Javascript
+- 💻 I’m currently learning HTML, CSS and Javascript and loads coming later!
-- 🎋 Hardcore anime watcher
+- 🎋 Hardcore Anime Otaku.
+Feel free to suggest me some I haven't yet watched
 - 📫 You can reach me here on Discord!
 Invictus#6367

 <!---